incepter/react-async-states/packages/docs/docs/api/4-use-async-state.md

 useAsyncState(mySource);

 // subscribes to the given state
-// all other creation/listen properties are ignored, like key, producer, hoist useAsyncState({source: mySource});
+// all other creation/listen properties are ignored, like key, producer useAsyncState({source: mySource});

 // forks the given state
-// all other creation/listen properties are ignored, like key, producer, hoist useAsyncState({source: mySource, fork: true});
+// all other creation/listen properties are ignored, like key, producer useAsyncState({source: mySource, fork: true});
 ```